AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/create-sources.md

 # Step 2.
 Create sources

 **Sources** are the physical locations from which you manage product inventory and ship orders.
 These locations can include warehouses, brick-and-mortar stores, distribution centers, and drop shippers.
-Magento leverages the quantities and salable quantities per stock and manages inventory amounts automatically for managed products and orders.
+Adobe Commerce leverages the quantities and salable quantities per stock and manages inventory amounts automatically for managed products and orders.
 Virtual and downloadable products can also be assigned to a source.

 You cannot delete or disable the default source.
 You can create, modify, enable, and disable custom sources, but you cannot delete them.